cyberchriz/git/DataScience/distributions/docs/distributions.md

 ### Probability Density Functions
-Description: A probability density function (PDF) is a statistical function that gives the probability of a random variable taking on any particular value.
+Description: A probability density function (PDF) is a statistical function that gives the probability of a random variable (as element of a specified distribution) taking on any particular value.
-It is the derivative of the cumulative distribution function and is used to analyze the probability of a random variable taking on a particular value.
+It is the derivative of the cumulative distribution function.

 Class Name: `PdfObject`, alias `pdf`